-A. The SENDCO provides teachers with an outline of the strengths and needs of all students with Additional Learning Needs.
-She also gives guidance and advice on the most successful strategies for supporting them.
+A. The SEND team provides teachers with an outline of the strengths and needs of all students with Additional Learning Needs.
+They also provide guidance and advice on the most successful strategies for supporting them.

 Q. How do you make sure that staff new to the school are able to meet my child's needs?